 I've gained some experience in leading our occasional offices here at All Saints - preaching at the wedding that a fellow curate took here for his own daughter, funerals and thanksgiving services at church, at the crematorium and at a burial ground, and a few baptisms.
-These are all amazing opportunities to share with those who might not normally come to church the love of God and his desire for them to know life in its fullest sense.
+These are all the Men's Lunch/Men's Coffee, the Hard of Hearing Group, the Welcome Group at Dray Court, the Wednesday Lunch Group, the Mothers' Union.
+Several of these groups have grown over the past year, including the Men's Lunch/Men's Coffee, which serves an increasing number of more senior men from both our church and the local community.
+Food, and eating together, are a focus of several of the groups, offering a ministry of hospitality to all who attend.